 In Porec, you’ll find a variety of restaurants.
 Majority of them are very similar in offer: grilled meat and fish, pastas and risottos, seafood like mussels na buzaru or fried calamari.
 Many of those restaurants offer tourist menus consisting of main, side, and a dessert for 10€ per person.
 While you’ll get your money worth with a meal like this, it won’t make for a memorable experience.

-If you are looking for a budget option, we recommend a pizzeria Nono, and Pisinium.
+If you are looking for a budget option, we recommend a pizzeria Nono, Pisinium, or Arman Grill.
 Nono makes yummy thin-crust pizzas in a wood-burning oven.
 A price of a pizza starts from 45 kn.
 Pisinium, located at Porec green market, offers cheap, and homemade cooked meal a day (marenda) for 30-50 kn.
+And Arman Grill, also at the Porec green market, is extension outlet of famed butcher (also at the market), offering cevapcici, and other local meat delicacies.

 Mlinar and Concentino are the best bakeries in town.
 They also make sandwiches, various pastries, and cakes.